The Lyndon Visitor Centre

 Buggy: An electric buggy is available for hire (advanced booking is essential, please ring to check availability – 01572 737378).

-Toilets: There are toilets with disabled facilities
+Toilets: There are toilets with disabled facilities within the visitor centre

 Dogs: To safeguard wildlife, grazing sheep and cattle, dogs must be kept on a lead at all times, and all waste picked up please.